koribot/ebextractor-api-flask/README.md

 Expected type of Request is POST
 ->>you can paste the copied html of ebay search result together with the url, the body should be should be JSON:

 {
+ htmlContent: "outerhtml",
- combinedData: "ebay search url, Strigified outerhtml" }
+ url: "ebay search result url"
+}

 You can use this tool to Sringify your HTML: https://jsonformatter.org/json-stringify-online